kiboschool/course-programming-2/src/lessons/abstraction/introduction-to-abstraction.md

 But this would be confusing to read!
 It would be distracting to think about the choice of algorithm when the differences have no real impact on what the program does.

-The idea of abstraction is to **hide the unimportant details**.
+When we write code with abstraction in mind, we **hide the unimportant details**.

 What matters most for a high level language like Python is to have code that is easy to read and understand.
-And so Python gives us just one choice, `math.sqrt`.
-Behind the scenes, Python will use one of the algorithms.
+And so, Python gives us just one choice, `math.sqrt`.
+Behind the scenes, Python will use one of the square root algorithms.
 Because we don't need to know about that detail when we write our program, we can say that detail is hidden.

+In this case, the author of Python's `math` library thought about abstraction and realized that people computing the square root of a number don't need to know the details.
+So they hid the details, like the choice of which algorithm to use, by only providing one simple `sqrt` function.

 ### 🚗 Driving a car